 Reception can be handled in two ways: polling and interrupt-driven.
 When polling, reception is accomplished by constantly reading the Line Status Register at Base Address +5.
-Bit 0 of this register is set high whenever data are available to be read from the chip.
-A simple polling loop must continuously check this bit and read in data when it becomes available.
-Polling is not effective at very high data rates because the program cannot do anything else when it is polling or data could be missed.
-The following is a code fragment that implements a polling loop and uses a value of zero as an end-of-transmission marker:
+Bit 0 of this register is set high whenever data are ready to be read from the chip.
+Polling is not effective at high data rates above because the program cannot do anything else when it is polling or data could be missed.
+The following code fragment implements a polling loop and uses a value of 13, (ASCII carriage return) as an end-of-transmission marker:

 '''

 do

 {

 while (!(inportb(BASEADDR +5) & 1)); /Wait until data ready/

-data[i++]=inportb(BASEADDR);
+data[i++]= inportb(BASEADDR);

 }

-while (data[i]!=0); /Reads the line until null character rec'd/
+while (data[i]!=13); /Reads the line until null character rec'd/

 '''

-Interrupt-driven communications should be used whenever possible and is required for high data speeds.
-Writing an interrupt-driven receiver is not much more complex than writing a polled receiver.
-However, care should be taken when installing or removing your interrupt handler because there is a danger of servicing the wrong interrupt, or disabling the wrong interrupt, or even turning interrupts off for too long.
+Interrupt-driven communications should be used whenever possible and is required for high data rates.
+Writing an interrupt-driven receiver is not much more complex than writing a polled receiver but care should be taken when installing or removing your interrupt handler to avoid writing the wrong interrupt, disabling the wrong interrupt, or turning interrupts off for too long a period.
 The handler would first read the Interrupt Identification Register at Base Address +2.
 If the interrupt is for Received Data Available, the handler then reads the data.
 If no interrupt is pending, control exits the routine.
-As sample handler, written in C, is as follows:
+A sample handler, written in C, is as follows:

 '''

 do

 {

 readback = inportb(BASEADDR +2);

-if(readback & 4) //Readback will be set to 4 if data are available/
+if (readback & 4) /Readback will be set to 4 if data are available/

 data[i++]=inportb(BASEADDR);

 }

 while(readback!=1);

 outportb(0x20,0x20); /Write EOI to 8259 Interrupt Controller/

 return;

 '''